open-cogsci/osdoc/content/pages/download.md

 When you start OpenSesame for the first time, it is blocked by the operating system because the app is not from a trusted developer.
 You will find an 'Open anyway' option under Settings > Privacy & Security.
 This option appears after the app is blocked.

 Based on Python 3.13 for 64 bit intel systems.
 Tested on Mac OS X Sequoia.

+Some external devices, such as [EyeLink](%url:eyelink%) and [Tobii](%url:tobii%) eye trackers, require a different version of Python.
+Visit the respective documentation pages for more information.

 ### Linux / Ubuntu